 Chocolate is delicious, but often it does not seem to give us that deliciously gooey consistency we are looking for in a brownie.
 Using cacao powder to bring in our chocolate flavor also means using more butter in our recipe.

-Remember, the flour to fat ratio is a big part of how your brownies will turn out, so the more butter used, the more melt-in-your-mouth the brownies will become.
+Remember, the flour-to-fat ratio is a big part of how your brownies will turn out, so the more butter used, the more melt-in-your-mouth the brownies will become.

 Whereas if you were to use an actual chocolate bar, your brownies would be dense and probably not as moist and gooey as you’d like.
 But if you do want to use chocolate or a combination of the two, then go with dark chocolate, with anything from 50 – 90% of cocoa.